Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): Experimental Evaluation

-LibBDD in \cref{fig:nested_vs_depth-first:libbdd} is the only BDD package consistently faster than Adiar (ignoring its three MOs).
+As shown in \cref{tab:depth-first}, Adiar solves the 40 common GoE instances in $2.7$~h and the 100 common QBF instances in $1.25$~h.
+This makes it as fast as CUDD for both sets of benchmarks and faster than OxiDD on GoE and Sylvan on QBF.
+BuDDy is faster for both benchmarks but its use of 32 bits indices limits the maximum BDD size it supports and hence the number of instances it can solve.
+As shown in \cref{fig:nested_vs_depth-first:libbdd}, LibBDD is the only BDD package that is consistently faster than Adiar (ignoring its three MOs).
 Most likely, this is due to its lack of a shared unique node table.
-This makes the expensive garbage collection steps obsolete; instead, the memory is merely freed.
-Hence, either LibBDD can fit its BDD computations into the internal memory (and it is faster than Adiar) or it aborts.
+This improves its cache locality and removes the need for expensive garbage collections.
+Hence, LibBDD can either fit its BDD computations into the internal memory (and it is faster than Adiar) or it aborts.